kumaresank/lambda-dribble-grabber/README.md

 # lambda-dribbble-grabber

-Implement `grabber.js` file with functionality which grabs url and returns following structure:
+Implement `grabber.js` file with functionality which grabs url and returns following structure (parsed from webpage at given URL):

 ```
 {